jlapeyre/Symata.jl/README.md

 *Note*: `SJulia` depends on the Julia [`SymPy`](https://github.com/jverzani/SymPy.jl) module.

-`SJulia` requires the v0.4 branch of Julia, it will not work with v0.3 or v0.5.
+`SJulia` works best with the  v0.4 branch of Julia.
+It will not work with v0.3, but mostly works with v0.5.

 You can test  with `include("test/runtests.jl")`.
 This: `Pkg.test("SJulia")` currently does not work well,